 Here’s how small businesses can implement the most basic principles of design thinking to create a culture of innovation.

-Google’s 20 percent time policy has become one of its most famous perks.
+Google’s 20% time policy has become one of its most famous perks.
 By giving its engineers one day a week to work on company projects outside their job descriptions

-3. Empower your staff to speak up.
 The employees who interact with your customers may have great insights to share, especially regarding product assortment and/or service offerings.
 Creating a culture of open communication in which employees offer their ideas and opinions freely will allow the company to benefit from them—and gratify team members when they see their ideas implemented.

-To create and support an innovative culture, probably the most important thing is a commitment to the process, which can be difficult and stressful given that most often, it requires a massive cultural shift.
+To create and support an innovative culture, probably the most important thing is a commitment to the process, which can be difficult and stressful given that it most often requires a massive cultural shift.
 One of the most critical features of design thinking—the need to research first, before coming up with ideas—is quite different from starting with an idea and devising ways to execute.
-Speaking with the Harvard Business Review on how design thinking impacted Edmunds.com, CEO Avi Steinlauf offered these cogent observations: “Before we embraced design thinking, it was a culture of ‘guru-dom’ where product ideas were generated by executives, and the execution was left to their teams.
+Speaking with the Harvard Business Review on how design thinking impacted Edmunds.com, CEO Avi Steinlauf offered these cogent observations: “Before we embraced design thinking, it was a culture of ‘guru-dom,’ where product ideas were generated by executives, and the execution was left to their teams.
 We found that design thinking generates greater interdepartmental collaboration, leading to better products.”